The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 The best time for you to propagate your Hoya plant is during the Summer or Spring season because, during this period, they are actively growing.

-Propagating your Hoya plant during this time is best as it will also grow its root pretty quickly despite being newly propagated.
+Propagating your Hoya plant during this time is best as it will grow its root quickly despite being newly propagated.

-Because this plant is dormant and primarily hibernates throughout the winter, if you try to propagate it at that time, it may die before it can grow roots.
+Because this plant is dormant and primarily hibernates throughout the winter, it may die before it can grow roots if you try to propagate it then.

 Methods to Propagate Hoya